In this Article

 Common Signs and Symptoms of Cryptic Pregnancy

-- Typical symptoms like nausea and vomiting are very mild and are easily mistaken for other conditions.
+- Typical pregnancy symptoms like nausea and vomiting are very mild and easily mistaken for other conditions

-- The foetus will be present just like a normal pregnancy except that it will be nestled at the back of the uterus towards the spine.
+- The foetus is present but nestles at the back of the uterus towards the spine

-- Though there is movement in the uterus, it is very similar to the feeling of gas passing through.
+- Though there is fetal movement in the uterus, it is very similar to the feeling of gas and indigestion.

 Why is This Pregnancy Cryptic?

-There are many reasons why your pregnancy is cryptic.
-Some of these reasons are:
+There are many reasons why your pregnancy may be cryptic.
+Some of the reasons are:

-- Urine and blood tests for pregnancy will come back negative due to fluctuating hormone levels.
+- Urine and blood tests for pregnancy come back negative due to fluctuating hormone levels.

-- No sign of pregnancy on the ultrasound in most cases due to difficulty in detecting the foetus.
+- There is no sign of pregnancy on the ultrasound due to difficulty in detecting the foetus.

-Since most cryptic pregnancies last longer than regular pregnancies, the idea that the development of the foetus is affected is a common one.
-However, this is a common fallacy.
+Since most cryptic pregnancies last longer than regular pregnancies, it’s commonly believed that the development of the foetus is affected in such cases.
+However, this is untrue.
 The development of the foetus takes place to the same extent, but at a slower pace.

 Bleeding or Continued Periods During Cryptic Pregnancy

-In a cryptic pregnancy, the woman will continue to bleed just as she would during a regular menstrual cycle.
-However, the duration of the bleeding will be short.
-The bleeding could occur at regular intervals or could be random.
-The flow could also range from spotting to heavy and could be pink, red, black, brown or even purple.
+In cryptic pregnancy, a woman continues to bleed just as she does during a regular menstrual cycle.
+However, the duration of the bleeding is short.
+The bleeding occurs at regular intervals or is random.
+The flow also ranges from spotting to heavy flow and can be pink, red, black, brown or even purple.
 This occurs because the uterus is removing the inner lining and is not indicative of a miscarriage.

 Weight Loss or Gain

-The weight loss or gain in a cryptic pregnancy will be gradual.
-In the case of weight gain, it will not follow a pattern similar to regular pregnancies and will be very slow.
-Weight loss might occur due to food aversion that happens in the early days of most pregnancies.
-Since the mother will not know that she is pregnant, she will not ensure that she gets adequate nutrition for both herself and her baby.
+Weight loss or gain in cryptic pregnancy is gradual.
+In case of weight gain, it does not follow a pattern similar to regular pregnancy and is very slow.
+Weight loss might occur due to food aversion that happens in the early pregnancy days.
+Since the mother does not know that she is pregnant, she does not ensure that she gets adequate nutrition both for herself and her baby.

-Many cryptic pregnancies go undetected even in ultrasounds.
-One must remember that a woman who does not think that she is pregnant will not get ultrasound tests as often as a pregnant woman will.
-There are many reasons why an ultrasound will not detect a cryptic ultrasound.
+Many times, cryptic pregnancy goes undetected even in an ultrasound.
+One reason is that a woman who does not know she is pregnant will not get ultrasound tests as often as a pregnant woman will.
+Other reasons why an ultrasound will not detect a cryptic pregnancy are:

-Retroversion Of The Uterus is a condition where the uterus is tilted either sideward or towards the back.
-If the uterus is in this position, then it makes it hard for an ultrasound to detect a foetus.
+Retroversion of the uterus is a condition wherein the uterus tilts either sidewards or backwards.
+If the uterus is in this position, it’s hard for an ultrasound to detect a foetus.